madanbaduwal/companies/README.md

-# ai-companies-in-us
+# Companies

-**Note: Write email,message, and resume in such a way that your research/goal align with company goal/mission.**
+**Note: Write email,message,cover letter and resume in such a way that your research/goal align with company's goal/mission/job description.**

-## Message for Internship
+## Cover Letter

 Dear [Recruiter Name],